Introduction

 Q7: Explain Azure DevOps and its services.

-- Azure DevOps provides a CI/CD pipeline platform with services:
+Answer: Azure DevOps provides a CI/CD pipeline platform with services:

-- Repos: Version control
+- Repos : Version control

-- Pipelines: Build & release automation
+- Pipelines : Build & release automation

-- Boards: Work tracking
+- Boards : Work tracking

-- Artifacts: Package management
+- Artifacts : Package management

-- Enables Infrastructure as Code and automated deployments
+Enables Infrastructure as code & automated deployment.

 Expert Tip: Highlight experience with Terraform/Bicep integration, automated testing, and monitoring pipelines.